Blog

 • Reduced costs: Automation and self-service deflect routine inquiries and reduce support costs

 AI and machine learning are reshaping ITSM in fundamental ways.
-According to McKinsey's 2025 State of AI survey, AI agent use is most common in IT and knowledge management functions.
+Recent research shows AI agent use is most common in IT and knowledge management functions.
 Key applications include:

 • Intelligent ticket classification: AI categorizes and routes incidents without manual triage